FAQ

 Frequently Asked Questions

-This is not a problem since most students that join Spartan Crew have no rowing experience.
-Our coaches will provide you with the instruction and training to help prepare you for the spring rowing season.
-We encourage all new and returning rowers to participate in Spartan Crew winter workouts.
-Although not a mandatory training session, winter work outs provide an exceptional opportunity to get ready for the upcoming rowing season.
+Not a Problem!
+Most athletes who join Spartan Crew have no rowing experience.
+Our coaches will provide you with the instruction and training to help prepare you for the Spring Rowing Season.
+We encourage all new and returning rowers to participate in the Spartan Crew Winter Conditioning Workouts.
+This is not a mandatory training session; however, these workouts provide an exceptional opportunity to get ready for the upcoming rowing season.

 Q: Is there a body height or size required for rowing?

-No. Rowing can be done by anyone; however it takes a lot of dedication.
-You need strength, endurance, and technique.
-All of these traits will be developed through the crew program.
-A racing boat (or shell) consists of four or eight rowers and a coxswain (pronounced cox'n).
+No. Rowing can be done by anyone.
+This is a sport that requires dedication.
+You will develop strength, endurance, and technique through the crew program.
+A racing boat, also called a shell, typically consists of four or eight rowers and a coxswain, pronounced "cox'n".
 The rowers row the boat.
-The coxswain steers the boat, gives instruction, and is a motivator.
-The Spartan Crew program provides opportunities for everyone and can help a non-athlete become highly trained and competitive as a result of participation in crew.
+The coxswain steers the boat, gives instructions, and is a motivator.
+The Spartan Crew program offers opportunities for everyone and can help non-athletes become highly trained and competitive through participation in crew.

-Q: As a club sport, can I still earn a varsity letter?
+Q: As a club sport, will I still be able to earn a Varsity Letter?

 Q: How big is the team?

-Our most recent year had more than 70 rowers on the roster.
+Our most recent year had more than 80 rowers on the roster between the Men's and Women's Teams.

 Q: Who are the Novice Liaisons and what do they do?

-Our Novice Liaisons are listed under the "Contact Info" link on our main page and can be contacted at novicereps@spartancrew.org.
-They are parents of experienced rowers.
-The job of the Novice Liaison is to answer questions and provide information for parents of new rowers.
-Rowing is a brand new world to novice parents with new terminology, practice times, forms, etc. If you have any questions or can't find the information that you need, our Novice Liaisons should be your first contact.
+Spartan Crew Novice Liaisons are volunteer parents of experienced rowers.
+The job of the Novice Liaison is to answer questions and provide information for parents of new rowers and coxswains.
+Rowing is a new world of terminology, practice times, and forms for most novice parents.
+If you have any questions or can't find the information you need, our Novice Liaisons should be your first contact.
+Our Novice Liaisons can be contacted at novicereps@spartancrew.org.

 Q: How can I get my homework completed between school and practices?

+Time management is a key skill learned in a competitive sport.
 You must learn how to budget and manage your time.
-Crew is a demanding sport, but if you plan ahead, manage you time, and devote the necessary time and energy in the right places; you will cope with the obligations of your school and sport.
-In the process you will become a better student and athlete.
+Crew is a demanding sport, but if you plan, manage your time, and devote the necessary time and energy in the right places, you will cope with the obligations of your school and sport.
+In the process, you will become a better student and athlete.

 Q: Is there bus service available to go to and from practice?

-No; however, the Team provides assistance in setting up carpools to get the rowers to and from the Sandy Run Rowing Facility during spring practices.
+No; however, the Team assists in setting up carpools to get the rowers to and from the Sandy Run Rowing Facility during spring practices.
 Carpools are formed in late January once the roster has stabilized.

 Q: When and where are the competitions held?

-Q: How much does it cost to join crew?
+Q: How much does it cost to join Spartan Rowing?

 Membership is comprised of three elements: Booster Fee, Spring Dues, and Fundraising Support.
 It is necessary for each crew member and family to vigorously participate in all three areas in order for our sport to run smoothly, efficiently, and ensure growth.
 Fees are established by the Board each fall.
-The fundraising support figure can be raised entirely by the rower (and family members) taking an active part in the many fundraisers held by the team throughout the school calendar year; not just during the spring competitive season.
+The fundraising support figure can be raised entirely by the rower (and family members) taking an active part in the many fundraisers held by the team throughout the school calendar year, not just during the spring competitive season.
 If you plan to join the Spartan Crew Team, then start participating in our fundraising activities.
-The additional help is always welcome.

 Q: Why does crew cost so much?

-The West Springfield Spartan Crew Team does not receive funds from either the Fairfax County School System or our own West Springfield High School Booster Club like other sports.
-It is actually listed as a "club" sport; however, we follow all rules and regulations of the Virginia High School League (VHSL) and West Springfield High School.
-All of the expenses involved for the Team as a whole and for each individual rower must be paid for by the crew members.
+The West Springfield Spartan Crew Team does not receive funds from either the Fairfax County School System or the West Springfield High School Booster Club, like other sports.
+It is listed as a "club" sport; however, we follow all rules and regulations of the Virginia High School League (VHSL) and West Springfield High School.
+All of the expenses involved for the Team as a whole and each rower must be paid for by the crew members.
 Due to the nature of the sport, the majority of the funds collected are used to provide the team with a competent coaching staff and safe, effective equipment.
 A smaller portion of operating costs consists of insurance, regatta entry fees, boat storage, administrative expenses, etc.

-Equipment, including boats, oars, launches (plus motors and gasoline), cox boxes, the boat trailer, etc., must be kept in good working order to ensure integrity of performance and safety for the rowers.
-While rowing is not considered a dangerous sport, rowers do compete in many conditions that could be hazardous if equipment were not in good working order.
-Also, purchase of equipment is quite expensive.
-See The Equipment tab for some examples.
+Equipment, including boats, oars, launches (plus motors and gasoline), cox boxes, the boat trailer, etc., must be kept in good working order to ensure the integrity of performance and safety for the rowers.
+While rowing is not considered a dangerous sport, rowers do compete in many conditions that could be hazardous if the equipment were not in good working order.
+Also, the purchase of equipment is quite expensive.
+The Equipment page has examples of the equipment we use.

 Q: What is VASRA?